charlottekyng/usb-modules-v2/README.md

 log/gatk.2018-08-03.2/gatk/intervals_gvcf/0030/ESBIPGRA00245.variants.vcf.gz.log
 ```

 This is where you go looking for the error.
 Most errors are related to incorrect parameters, empty or invalid input files or running out of resources (time or memory).
-If it is related to an invalid/empty input file, then go one step back in the pipeline to see if a previous step fell over without throwing and error (it happens).
+If it is related to an invalid/empty input file, then go one step back in the pipeline to see
+if a previous step fell over without throwing and error (it happens).

 If the reason is not obvious, try deleting any invalid/empty files, then re-run it.
 Sometimes there are transient system glitches and a simple re-run is enough to fix it.

 ---

 # Example recipes
-Assuming that you have set up the above correctly.
-Here are some common recipes
+Assuming that you have set up the above correctly,
+here are some common recipes that are valid sequences.

 #### Whole-exome sequencing on Illumina
 ```